quicwg/base-drafts/draft-ietf-quic-transport.md

 use a CONNECTION_CLOSE frame in preference to Public Reset if it has sufficient state to do so.

-A public reset packet contains:
+A Public Reset packet contains:

 * Octet 0: 0x82 (Flags indicating long header and Public Reset packet type)
+* Octets 1-8: Echoed data (octets 1-8 of received packet)
-* Octets 1-12: Echoed data (octets 1-12 of received packet)
+* Octets 9-12: Echoed data (octets 9-12 of received packet)
 * Octets 13-16: Version (server version)
 * Octets 17+: Public Reset Proof (optional, TBD)